yx1215/EHR/Requirments.md

 ## Design Process
 (5pts)
 - We release the bi-weekly artifects throught the semester.
 The order is:
-    1. login, registration: in the first iteration, we mostly learnt to get familiar with the coding language and environment.
+    1. Login, registration: In the first iteration, we mostly learnt to get familiar with the coding language and environment.
 The login and registration situations are different among different stakeholders (see [General Cases](#General-Cases))
-    2. request appointment, accept appointment: this stage connected the functions of patients' and doctors' by sending and accepting appointment requests, respectively.
+    2. Request appointment, accept appointment: This stage connected the functions of patients' and doctors' by sending and accepting appointment requests, respectively.
-    3. medical history report: it is a refactored stage.
+    3. Medical history report: It is a refactored stage.
 In the end, after each appointment, a doctor is required to finish the medical history report regarding to that appointment.
 Doctors can view their patients' medical history but cannot edit it.
-    4. message system
+    4. Message System
-    5. emergency contact button, send notification:
+    5. Emergency contact button, Send notification:
-        - the emergency contact button is designed at first.
-However, we did not think is is reasonable compared to directly dialing 120.
-However, if a doctor is logging his e-mail in his phone, once a patient clicks this button, he will receive an e-mail.
-Then a doctor can choose to present at the hospital even if he is not on duty to support the treatment.
+        - The emergency contact button is designed at first.
+It may not seem to be reasonable comparing to directly dialing 120.
+However, if a doctor is logging into his account in his phone, once a patient clicks this button, he will receive an instant message marked urgent.
+Then the doctor can choose to present at the hospital even if he is not on duty to support the treatment.
         - As for sending notification, it is a function that is not initially planned.
-We had problem connecting it with the message system since they are in different servers.
-Then we decided to present the notification as a flashed message from HTML instead of a received e-mail.
+Although the message system provides some apis to send notifications to a certain person, a recent recieved notification will not be presented on the dashboard without manually refreshing the homepage, unlike the delicated page for message.
+Then we decided to present the notification as a flashed message from HTML instead of a received message.
 - In the first two stages, the development was not too complicated.
 However, we have refactored the medical history report for many times.
     - It is due to the problematic use case design at first.
     - Previously, we plan to associate the medical history report with each patient as a database feature in the type of "text".